chamikaLakmali/Tech-Canteen/README.md

-# Tech-Canteen
+# TechCanteen
-Faculty of Technology food ordering system
+ Food ordering system for Faculty of Technology